 Your home directory (some people call them folders) is part of a tree-like structure:

-the full path to hpotter1’s home directory is
+the full path to dduck1’s home directory (the red oval) is

-the full path to hpotter1’s 01 directory is
+the full path to dduck1’s 01 directory (the blue oval) is

 you can use the

-pwdcommand to print your working directory (where in the tree you currently are)
+pwdcommand to print your working directory, or where in the tree you currently are